-Junayd and the Harsonine host assemble and march against Marthal.
-But the usurper has his own plans.
-On the march north, their host is ambushed, and they suffer a crippling defeat.
-Junayd and his Harsonine allies are forced to retreat and hope for a change of fortune.
+Meanwhile, Junayd and the Harsonine host assemble and march against Marthal.
+They are dealt a crippling defeat and must retreat.

 At this point, Miracel decides it’s time take part in her house’s struggle.
-Traveling to the distant land of Balakar, she enlists the help of the Mongrels, a ragtag band of mercenaries, to bolster her family’s forces.
+Though the men in her life do not see fit to let a young woman participate in affairs of state, she travels to the distant land of Balakar, and enlists the help of a ragtag band of mercenaries known as the Mongrels to bolster her family’s forces.

 Impressed with the success of her endeavor, Junayd invites her to a parley with the chieftains of the neighboring tribes.
+Soon, he comes to a disturbing realization: although he is required to marry a woman of his tribe, he is falling in love with Miracel.

-After Miracel thwarts an ambush set for the chieftains, she gains the respect of the desert-dwellers, including Junayd, and the tribes agree to join her.
-That very night, the burgeoning relationship between Miracel and Junayd reaches its climax.
+At the parley, Junayd and Miracel appeal to the other tribal chieftains(including the son of the man who killed Junayd’s father), asking them to join their cause.
+The negotiations are difficult due to generations of bad blood between the tribes.
+But after Miracel, now a formidable warrior in her own right, thwarts an ambush set for the assembly, she gains the respect of the desert-dwellers and they agree to ride with her.
+Junayd is still reluctant to fight beside the son of his father’s killer, but he and the young chief begrudgingly agree to set aside their differences until the war’s end.
+Upon their return home, the burgeoning relationship between Miracel and Junayd reaches its climax.
 The two finally give in to their passions and make love.

+Still, Junayd knows that the prospect of marriage between them is impossible.
+Under duress from his tribe, he reluctantly chooses a bride, Karam, who proves to be a faithful and dedicated wife.
+But because of his attachment to Miracel, he treats Karam rather poorly, while remaining warm and loving towards Miracel.

-But circumstance does not favor the lovers.
-While Junayd is forced into an arranged marriage,Miracel receives a visit from an enigmatic sorcerer who brings troubling tidings: Miracel is carrying Junayd’s child, and their offspring is destined to shake the very foundations of the world they live in.
+A short while later, Miracel receives a visit from an enigmatic sorcerer bringing troubling tidings: Miracel is carrying Junayd’s child, and their offspring is destined to shake the very foundations of the world they live in.
+While the two can never be together, the silver lining will be the child born from their union.

 The forces are gathered, and the next battle between the Harsonines and their enemies finally begins.
-At first, the engagement goes poorly, but the loyalists’ desert allies and a clever trap devised by the Mongrels turn the tide.
-By the day’s end, Marthal is defeated, and the Harsonines press their advantage.

-With Marthal trapped within a besieged Vere Aureus and most of his allies subdued or deserted, victory is finally within reach for Junayd and Miracel.
+By the day’s end, Marthal is defeated and trapped within a besieged Vere Aureus with most of his allies subdued or deserted.
+Victory is finally within reach for Junayd and Miracel.
 But Marthal still has a card left to play.
-Just when the war’s end seems so near, a traitor in the Harsonines’ camp snatches Miracel’s brother from under their noses and escapes to the city, where the boy is held hostage.
+Just when the war’s end seems so near, a traitor within the Harsonines’ camp snatches Miracel’s brother from under their noses and escapes to the city, where the boy is held hostage.

 Rather than give in to Marthal’s demands, Junayd, Miracel, and their allies hatch a risky plan to rescue the prince and bring a swift end to the conflict.
-Using an underground passage, a small party will launch a daring raid on the palace; Junayd volunteers to join the party, and Miracel joins in secret.
+Using an underground passage, a small party will launch a daring raid on the palace; Junayd volunteers to join the party, while Miracel joins in secret.

 But Marthal has anticipated this move.
-Junayd and Miracel walk right into his trap and are captured.
-When all seems lost, Junayd and Miracel manage to turn the tables on their captors.
+The rescue party walks right into his trap and is captured.
+Then, when all seems lost, Junayd and Miracel manage to turn the tables on their captors.
 Miracel herself slays Marthal and hangs the usurper’s head above the palace gate.
 The city is retaken shortly after, and the war is won.